json-schema-org/website/pages/draft-04/migration-notes.md

 This feature was in Draft-03 but changed in later versions of JSON Schema, where `type` is limited to simpler values like strings or arrays of strings.

-The `allof` keyword has now replaced the previous type schema functionality.
+The `allOf` keyword has now replaced the previous type schema functionality.

 <Infobox label="Note"> Starting with Draft 4, schema identifiers that use an empty URI "" or a fragment-only URI "#" are no longer allowed.